WPCD-Workflows/documentation/source/old/imp5/public/xml/tasks2011.rst

-for integrated workflows suitable to cross-project integration efforts, e.g. coupling equilibrium reconstruction (from remote data via exp2itm) and HCD chain. -- Develop composite actors and workflows for integration of ITM codes and testing. -- Reports on testing of the composite actors and workflows.
+for integrated workflows suitable to cross-project integration efforts, e.g. coupling equilibrium reconstruction (from remote data via exp2itm) and HCD chain. -- Develop composite actors and workflows for integration of EU-IM codes and testing. -- Reports on testing of the composite actors and workflows.

 .. table:: Participants